 Students will be less likely to reach for unhealthy vending machine snacks or order pizza as often with quick options readily available.

 Send a quick note with a care package of healthy snacking options a few times a year.
 Want an easy way to keep healthy food stocked?
 Check out Swanson’s EasyRefill.
 You can schedule regular deliveries of healthy essentials and pantry items in a snap, and it’s simple to change the delivery schedule, swap out items or cancel anytime.

 5 Favorite Snacks for College Students

 Certified Organic Freeze-Dried Strawberry Slices: Strawberries are good in so many ways.
-They satisfy a sweet tooth.
-They're high in healthy fiber.
+They satisfy a sweet tooth and they're high in healthy fiber.
 But they aren’t always in season and they don't keep very long in the fridge.
 The solution?
 Fresh, freeze-dried organic strawberries that keep in the cupboard and plump up when you're ready for them.

-Whole, Raw Cashews – Unsalted: Cashews are a natural source of fiber and iron and offer 5 grams of protein per ¼ cup serving.
+Organic Whole Cashews: Cashews are a natural source of fiber and iron and offer 5 g of protein per 1/4 cup serving.
 Often mistaken as a nut, this seed is nutritious and a great snack to keep on hand at college.

 Dark Chocolate Cherry Cashew Bars: These bars are an amazing alternative to candy bars.
 They pack in irresistible flavor plus antioxidant fruits and nuts.
-They’re wheat and gluten free, non-GMO, very low in sodium and provide 3 grams of fiber per bar.
+They’re wheat- and gluten-free, non-GMO, very low in sodium and provide 3 g of fiber per bar.